How the COVID-19 delta and omicron variants could affect your eyes

 About one in 12 participants reported that symptoms affected their ability to complete at least one "activity of daily living," with household chores being the most common.

-There may be a connection between long COVID and damage to microscopic nerve fibers in the cornea, the clear layer in front of the pupil, according to a study published in July.
+There may be a connection between long COVID and damage to microscopic nerve fibers in the cornea, the clear layer in front of the coloured iris, according to a study published in July.

 Ophthalmologists used a painless, noninvasive test called a corneal confocal microscopy, a procedure used to diagnose several other conditions that affect the cornea.